jwbrassell/a/docs/plugins/oncall.md

 ---

-Note: This documentation assumes basic familiarity with Flask and on-call rotation concepts.
+Note: This documentation assumes familiarity with Flask and timezone handling.
 For detailed implementation examples, refer to the code comments and inline documentation.